 Day 4: Cala Gonone to Bitti

-You (optionally) kick off the ride by reacquainting yourself with the fantastic hairpins of yesterday evening, leaving the picturesque costal melais of Cala Gonone behind you as you climb.
-From here, undulate down onto the costal plains that lead you to Siniscola, situated at the foot of Monte Albo (820m), a massive white limestone ridge.
-The climb is ‘jaw dropping’, benefitting as it does from both mountain and sea views.
+Reacquaint yourself with the fantastic hairpins of yesterday evening, leaving the costal melais of Cala Gonone behind you as you climb.
+From here, undulate down onto the costal plains that lead you to Siniscola, at the foot of Monte Albo (820m), a massive white limestone ridge.
+The climb is ‘jaw dropping’, benefitting from both mountain and sea views.
 Continue on this quiet and winding road before turning inland once again, ticking off the final few kms to the restaurant just over the summit.

 Suitably fed and watered, you meander, with a downhill bias, into the picturesque pastoral village of Bitti, famous for its Tenores (and nothing to do with Little Britain!) and the fabulous boutique style 4* Hotel Sul Lithu.
 As always there are a few optional climbs for those wanting a bit more at the end of the day, making the most of the limestone ridge.

 For your final day, it seems fitting to cycle up the highest surfaced road in Sardinia.
 Your destination is the refuge of Bruncu Spina (1570m) which is the islands only ski resort (more of a shed with couple of lifts!).
 Climbing directly from the hotel (650m), the forests give way to open moorland and spectacular views.
 The climb itself is full of character and although the gradients are generally kind there are a few short challenging sections (up to 12%).
 It is well worth the effort though and the descent is exquisite.